math-a3k/covid-ht/docs/data/example_data.rst

 Example data also allows to evaluate the capacity of your server out-of-the-box to see if it will fulfill your expected demand (see :ref:`load_testing`).

-Observations for the example data are generated with `data.utils.get_hemogram_data`_.
+Observations for the example data are generated with `data.utils.get_simulated_data`_.

 .. _managing_example_data: